Enough: George Floyd's biracial cousin finds her place in the fight for racial justice

 She grew up with her white mother, who raised Shayla and her younger white half-sister, Kayleigh, in a three-bedroom house on a quiet cul-de-sac in Gig Harbor, Washington — across the street from a sheriff's deputy’s home and next to houses with gated driveways.
 The affluent Pierce County community is a popular tourist destination known for its scenic waterfront, upscale boutiques and gallery hopping.
 About 90% of the roughly 10,700 residents who live here are white.
 Less than 1% are Black, according to 2019 U.S. Census estimates.
 Even fewer look like Shayla.

-“Just picture: You go into school and you sit down in your class in your little desk and you look around.
-You were the only person who looks like you,” Shayla said.
+“Just picture: You go into school and you sit down in your class in your little desk and you look around, and 100%, you were the only person who looks like you,” Shayla said.

 “Your hair, your skin color, the actual physical color of you, your freckles, your eyes, whatever it is.
 You just look different than anyone else there.